 Formula intersections can help simplify your formulas.
 There are 2 types of intersections in Excel: implicit and explicit.
-In this guide, we’re going to show you implicit vs explicit intersections in Excel.
+In this guide, we will show you implicit vs explicit intersections in Excel.

 Implicit Intersections

-An implicit intersection what Excel gets a value of a single cell in a range based on the row or column of the formula that contains the reference.
+An implicit intersection where Excel gets a value of a single cell in a range based on the row or column of the formula that contains the reference.
 For example, in the following image, there are consecutive numbers in A1:A4.
-The cell C2 contains a basic formula which targets A1:A4.
-Although, the formula refers to the whole range, Excel displays only the 2 value, which is in the same row.
+Cell C2 contains a basic formula that targets A1:A4.
+Although the formula refers to the whole range, Excel displays only the 2 values in the same row.

 The same principle is also true for the formula in C8.
 However, this time the formula returns a value based on the column.